garrandall/popular-music-data/tracks/i-want-you-tonight-pablo-cruise.md

 Yesterday I swore
 I was gonna switch you
-But today I'm back for more, ooh
+But today I'm back for more, oh
 I can't resist you
 Starvin' just to feed the feel
 But lust just to make a deal